SEO

 Not all mentions are positive.
 AI platforms can describe your brand accurately, inaccurately, neutrally, or negatively.
 Sentiment analysis tells you the tone of the mentions you’re getting.

-Monitoring brand sentiment across LLMs keeps you informed on how your brand is perceived in AI-generated content.
+Monitoring brand citations in AI search keeps you informed on how your brand is perceived in AI-generated content.
 If the AI consistently misrepresents a feature or frames your product in a category you’re not competing in, sentiment data surfaces that problem early.

 Citation accuracy and citation rate